Christianhampton/Team-SRC--/README.md

 The Master SRC for Team SRC++

+The license is the Team SRC++ Public License 1.0, the Open one is planned to replace it, but is currently under construction, therefor isn't valid and isn't permitted to use.

 Well, now that we have all that out of the way, let's start talking about other stuff relating to this.
 For one,